What is hep C?

 You may be at risk if hairdressers/barbers or beauty parlours do not properly clean equipment, such as nail scissors, clippers and razors between customers.3,6

-If you think you might be at risk, you can order a free confidential at home hep C blood test.Order an at home blood test
+If you think you might be at risk, you can order a free, confidential at home hep C blood test.Order an at home NHS blood test

 Other less common risk factors include unprotected sex with a person living with hep C, sharing toothbrushes, scissors and razors, needle stick injuries or from an infected mother to their unborn child.4

 If you have any questions about your risk of hep C, then you should speak to your doctor.